mario-bermonti/cookiecutter-modern-pypackage/{{cookiecutter.project_name}}/docs/contributing.md

         $ git push origin name-of-your-bugfix-or-feature

 9. Submit a pull request through GitHub (see the `Pull Request Guidelines` section).

-Don't forget to add your name and github username to the [list of contributors][contributors].

 #### Pull Request Guidelines